About this blog

 I have been on very high antidepressant for a long time.
 My mental health deteriorated so much that it was unavoidable.
 The problem with these ‘happy pills’ is that, though they can safely curb your depression to a great extent, they can effectively turn you into a zombie.
 I literally lost my ability to feel any kind of deep emotions.
 Life became numb, with no ups and no downs.
 For a moment, I had to actually wonder if the emotion center of my brain actually got irreversibly damaged.
 Until, that is, I met you.

 But then you slowly drifted apart.
 Was it my own fault?
 I started ‘hearting’ your photos on Facebook against my better judgement.
 You felt uneasy about my approach, I assume, and you started ignoring me.
 When we met, you were cordial, but not the same warm person you once were to me.
 And I understand.
 It was my fault.
 How can I be so flamboyant in my love?
-I treaded on your personal ground, I made you – presumably a straight man – uncomfortable in my overt expression of my love.
+I treaded on your personal ground, I made you – presumably a straight man – uncomfortable in my overtly flamboyant behavior.

 I deactivated my Facebook account a long, long time ago, and kept it that way longer than I’d expected.
 But some dormant feeling inside me wanted to see you.
 I just wanted to see your playful eyes and that radiant smile one last time.
 And what a cruel surprise did I get when I opened your profile!
 You got married, to a girl just as beautiful as you.
 Maybe some good did come out of it.
 I swear I will not stalk you anymore because I know you are already taken.
 Good bye my love.
 I hope you all the best in your new life.
 May your life not be like mine.
 I hope you found what you were looking for in her, and you have a blessed life ahead.
 That’s all that matters to me.